 However, substance use usually conceals the harmful symptoms of traumatic experiences, such as the inability to manage relationships or trust others, nightmares, flashbacks, anxiety, depression, emotional outbursts, irrational mood swings, and psychological disintegration.

-This kind of therapy program can help people struggling to overcome addiction live sober lives.
-When you complete the treatment duration in a rehab center, you can stop relying on substances to numb severe anxiety, depression, or mask stress-related to trauma.
+A trauma therapy program can help people struggling to overcome addiction live sober lives.
+When you complete the treatment duration in a rehab center, you can stop relying on substances to numb severe anxiety, depression, or mask stress related to trauma.

 - Medically-assisted detox